 | Extension duration | 30 months (2½ years) |

-If you are married to or in a civil partnership with a British citizen or person settled in the UK, you can apply for a spouse or civil partner visa.
-The relationship must be genuine and subsisting, and you must intend to live together permanently in the UK.
+This route is designed for individuals married to, or in a registered civil partnership with, a British citizen or a person holding settled status (Indefinite Leave to Remain) in the UK.
+The primary prerequisite is that the relationship must be genuine and subsisting, and there must be a clear, verifiable intention to establish permanent residence together in the UK.

 For guidance only.
 TheBizHQ.com is a private, independent website — not affiliated with HMRC, Companies House or any UK government body.
 All figures are estimates based on the information you enter and should not be relied upon for financial, tax or legal decisions.
 Tax rates are reviewed periodically but may not always reflect the latest HMRC changes.
 Full disclaimer →